Calder Abbey: History

 Ranulf de Gernon (also known as Ranulph le Meschines) founded the abbey on 10 January 1134, and gave a site and a mill to the monks.
 It was a wooden building and occupied by twelve Savigniac monks from Furness Abbey under the abbot Gerold.

 Only four years later, in the midst of the political instability following the death of Henry I, David King of Scots sent Scottish raiders under William Fitz Duncan to raid the northern English counties.
 Calder Abbey was one of the victims, and the Scots raided they despoiled the Abbey and drove out the monks.
 This, and the poor endowment, led the monks to abandon the site, and they sought sanctuary at Furness Abbey.
 However, as Abbot Gerold would not resign his abbacy, a dispute arose and they were obliged to leave.
 They started a wandering life, first to Hood near Thirsk, then to Old Byland, near Rievaulx Abbey, and finally to Stocking where they finally settled and built the great Byland Abbey.
-However, the monks were worried that Furness would continue to exercise control, and after Gerold travelled to Sauvigny in France to put his case, they were released from the jurisdiction of Furness in 1142.
+However, the monks were worried that Furness would continue to exercise control, and after Gerold travelled to Savigny in France to put his case, they were released from the jurisdiction of Furness in 1142.

 Meanwhile, back at Calder, a second attempt at colonisation was made from Furness in about 1142 under Abbot Hardred, and this time they had the protection of Fitz Duncan.
-The Sauvigniac order became Cistercian in 1148 when the two orders were amalgamated, and Calder likewise was obliged to follow.
+The Savigniac order became Cistercian in 1148 when the two orders were amalgamated, and Calder likewise was obliged to follow.

 By 1180 a stone church had been built of which the west door is the main survivor today.
 Most of the rest of building was rebuilt in 1220 in the early English style by Thomas de Multon of Egremont.

+The abbey suffered in the wars between England and Scotland - there were Scottish raids in 1216 and 1332, and by 1381 there were just four monks and three lay brothers.

-The house was not rich, in 1535 the annual net income was only £50.
+The house was not rich; in 1535 the annual net income was only £50.
 At the Dissolution, the only recorded relic in the monastery's possession was that of a girdle (a belt) claimed to have belonged to the Virgin Mary.

 In 1535 an unfavourable report was made against the abbey and its community by the King's commissioners (though their views are often suspected to be biased and dubiously motivated).

-The abbey was surrendered in 1536 by the last abbot, Richard Ponsonby.
+The abbey was surrendered in 1536 by the last abbot, Richard Ponsonby, and nine monks.